dgaydukov/cert-aws/files/sa.md

 You can also use versioning (`/v1/img/test.png`).
 In this case once you update your site users will use new versions that not in CF, and edge location will download it from origin server.
 You can serve content from multiple origin servers.
-Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin Lambda Edge - lambda functions that allows you to override behavior of request/response to your cloudfront edge locations (for example only cognito authenticated user can view content) There are 4 types
+Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin Lambda Edge - lambda functions that allows you to override behavior of request/response to your CloudFront edge locations.
+You can solve common tasks like only cognito authenticated user can view content or visitor prioritization on a website.
+You create single lambda in 1 region, and associate it with cf distribution.
+After this all global requests are handled by this lambda.
+There are 4 types of lambda edge:
 * viewer request - when CF receive request from user
 * origin request - before CF forward request to origin server
 * origin response - when CF receive response from origin server
 * viewer response - before CF responds to viewer
-You can protect CF data by using
+You can protect CF data by using:
 * Signed url (like presigned s3 url) - temporary access to CF data.
 Support both web & RTMP distribution.
 * Signed cookie - you can access multiple CF objects with same signed cookie.
 So use this method if you want to have access to multiple files with same cookie, and want to use standard url (without any signature as url params).
 Not supported for RTMP distribution.
 When creating signed url/cookie you can set 3 params: